awsdocs/amazon-athena-user-guide/doc_source/connect-to-a-data-source-lambda.md

-# Deploying a Connector and Connecting to a Data Source<a name="connect-to-a-data-source-lambda"></a>
+# Deploying a connector and connecting to a data source<a name="connect-to-a-data-source-lambda"></a>

 Preparing to create federated queries is a two\-part process: deploying a Lambda function data source connector, and connecting the Lambda function to a data source\.
 In this process, you give the Lambda function a name that you can later choose in the Athena console and give the connector a name that you can reference in your SQL queries\.

 **Note**
 To use the Athena Federated Query feature with AWS Secrets Manager, you must configure an Amazon VPC private endpoint for Secrets Manager\.
-For more information, see [Create a Secrets Manager VPC Private Endpoint](https://docs.aws.amazon.com/secretsmanager/latest/userguide/vpc-endpoint-overview.html#vpc-endpoint-create) in the *AWS Secrets Manager User Guide*\.
+For more information, see [Create a Secrets Manager VPC private endpoint](https://docs.aws.amazon.com/secretsmanager/latest/userguide/vpc-endpoint-overview.html#vpc-endpoint-create) in the *AWS Secrets Manager User Guide*\.

-## Part 1: Deploying a Data Source Connector<a name="connect-to-a-data-source-lambda-deploying"></a>
+## Part 1: Deploying a data source connector<a name="connect-to-a-data-source-lambda-deploying"></a>

 To choose, name, and deploy a data source connector, you use the Athena and Lambda consoles in an integrated process\.

 **Note**
  To use the Amazon Athena Federated Query feature, set your workgroup to Athena engine version 2\.
-For steps, see [Changing Athena Engine Versions](engine-versions-changing.md)\.
+For steps, see [Changing Athena engine versions](engine-versions-changing.md)\.

 **To deploy a data source connector**